skip to main content

 • LP2 - Strategy for Development - minimises travel to access employment and leisure opportunities, promotes cycling and walking

-• LP5 - Flood risk - minimise contribution to further flooding, protect our vital floodplains
+• LP5 - Flood risk - minimises contribution to further flooding, protect our vital floodplains

 • LP12 - Design for energy efficiency to reduce energy demands, challenging but achievable zero carbon target